neilkatin/lahcert-activation-process/source/activation.rst

 There are two groups of ham operators in town: :term:`ECC` operators and :term:`CERT` field operators (aka Recon).
-The ECC's roles are primarily to help staff the :term:`EOC` and other fixed location in town.
+The ECC's roles are primarily to help staff the :term:`EOC` and other fixed locations in town.
 :term:`Recon` primarily serves as mobile teams around town.

 In the case of an earthquake we have a pre-scripted set of tasks.